scikit-learn-contrib/metric-learn/doc/supervised.rst

 Supervised versions of weakly-supervised algorithms
 ---------------------------------------------------

-Note that each :ref:`weakly-supervised algorithm <weakly_supervised_section>`
+Each :ref:`weakly-supervised algorithm <weakly_supervised_section>`
-has a supervised version of the form `*_Supervised` where similarity tuples are generated from the labels information and passed to the underlying algorithm.
+has a supervised version of the form `*_Supervised` where similarity tuples are randomly generated from the labels information and passed to the underlying algorithm.
-These constraints are sampled randomly under the hood.

-For pairs learners (see :ref:`learning_on_pairs`), pairs (tuple of two points from the dataset), and labels (`int` indicating whether the two points are similar (+1) or dissimilar (-1)), are sampled with the function `metric_learn.constraints.positive_negative_pairs`.
+For pairs learners (see :ref:`learning_on_pairs`), pairs (tuple of two points from the dataset), and pair labels (`int` indicating whether the two points are similar (+1) or dissimilar (-1)), are sampled with the function `metric_learn.constraints.positive_negative_pairs`.
 To sample positive pairs (of label +1), this method will look at all the samples from the same label and sample randomly a pair among them.
 To sample negative pairs (of label -1), this